inspire-eu-validation/view-service/iso-19128/at13-getcapabilities-map-coupled-resource-metadata.md

 **Test method**

+This test only applies to [scenario 2](./README.md#scenarios).
+Otherwise the test case is skipped.

 * Send a getCapabilities request to the service endpoint.
 Into the response:

   * Check manually if the metadata for a layer exists.
 If it does,